drcoen/karaokejs/README.md

 ## About The Project

 This project aims to be a simple tool where one can generate a Karaoke video from an input ['.lrc'](https://en.wikipedia.org/wiki/LRC_(file_format)) lyrics file.
-It outputs a '.webm' video, which should be viewable all modern web browsers, as well as working Instagram and Youtube.
+It outputs a '.webm' video, which should be viewable on all modern web browsers, as well as working on Instagram and Youtube.

 The default video size is 1080x1350px, which is the default size required by Instagram.
 The default font for the lyrics is 70px (changeable), while the timer font is 32px (currently fixed).